kyewei/MusicGen/README.md

 I would be happy if anyone wants to contribute to the the T-P-D matrices.

 This project uses the Musica (ver 3.12) font found [here][3].
 The font provides Unicode support in the 1D100-1D1DD range, which represents the Musical Symbols.
 The font is offered as "free for any use".
+License for HookTheory data is unknown.
+Please contact HookTheory.com directly.

 [1]: http://www.hooktheory.com/blog/i-analyzed-the-chords-of-1300-popular-songs-for-patterns-this-is-what-i-found/
 [2]: http://www.hooktheory.com/trends